-Shoulder Joint Anatomy and Osteoarthritis
+Shoulder (Glenohumeral) Joint Anatomy and Osteoarthritis

 Strong, slippery articular cartilage lines the surface of the humeral head and glenoid at the areas where they meet.
 The cartilage helps the bones glide against each other and acts as a buffer to protect the bones from impacting one another.
 The articular cartilage is naturally thinner in the shoulder joint than in weight-bearing joints such as the knees and hips.